DarienLibrary/website_content/content/_finished/summerreading/summer_reading_kids.md

 <h2 style="color:#981f22;">Readers in Grades K to 6</h2>

-If you register for Summer Reading between June 4th and June 14th, you will be entered into a special raffle for a [Build a Droid Kit](https://dar.to/2J5xXh2 "Build a Droid Kit")!
+If you register for Summer Reading between June 4th and June 14th, you will be entered into a special raffle for a [Cozmo robot](https://dar.to/310mLII "Cozmo robot")!
 We'll draw a winner on Friday, June 15th at 5:30 p.m.
 <br />
 <p>
 <a href="https://dar.to/2Wyq6PX" class="btn-u btn-primary" style="text-decoration:none; color:#fff; background-color:#632CA3;">K to 6 Sign Ups</a>